nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. User enters the command to see statistics.
 2. FL shows the statistics of elderly, volunteer, pairs and their pairing situations.
+3. User sees the summary statistics of persons and pairs in FL.

    Use case ends.